fizzle77/JAFDTC/doc/README.md

 ## Configurations & Systems

 JAFDTC allows you to manage multiple avionics *Configurations* for multiple airframes.
+Currently, JAFDTC supports A-10C Warthog, AV-8B Harrier, F-14A/B Tomcat, F-15E Strike Eagle,
+F-16C Viper, F/A-18C Hornet, and Mirage M-2000C airframes.

 ### Overview

-In JAFDTC, a *Configuration* is composed of multiple *System Configurations*, or *Systems*, that each correspond to systems in an airframe such as radios, countermeasures, navigation, and so on. *Configurations* and *Systems* are **unique** to a specific airframe, though different airframes may have systems that provide similar functionality.
+In JAFDTC, a *Configuration* is composed of multiple *System Configurations*, or *Systems*, that each correspond to systems (typically avionics) in an airframe such as radios, countermeasures, navigation, and so on. *Configurations* and *Systems* are **unique** to a specific airframe, though different airframes may have systems that provide similar functionality.

 Each configuration has a unique name identifies the configuration in the user interface.
 This name is set up when the configuration is first created and may be changed later.